abatko/altpass/README.md

 as long as the service you are signing up for allows, then consider this
 default: length 20, non-memoriable.

-Create your confiration file as follows:
+Create your configuration file as follows:

     $ altpass.rb -c -l20 -mf